tmunzer/chatterbox/README.md

+# NO LONGER MAINTAINED
+As of August 30, 2019 this project is no longer maintained.
+It should still (probably) work, but I am no longer providing support, fixing issues, or adding new features.

 # chatterbox

 This is a Free web app based on the Aerohive monitoring APIs, and using Slack and Spark APIs to send alert messages to Slack and Spark accounts.